emericg/WatchFlower/README.md

 | :-----------------------: | :-------------------: | :------------------: |
 | ![Air Monitor](docs/lungs-solid.svg) | ![Weather Station](docs/cloud-sun-solid.svg) | ![Geiger Counter](docs/radiation-alt-solid.svg) |
 | [build](https://github.com/emericg/esp32-environmental-sensors/tree/master/AirQualityMonitor) | [build](https://github.com/emericg/esp32-environmental-sensors/tree/master/WeatherStation) | [build](https://github.com/emericg/esp32-environmental-sensors/tree/master/GeigerCounter) |

-Various new Bluetooth devices and sensors could be added to WatchFlower.
-If you have one in mind, you can contact us and we'll see what can be done!
-You can also create your own sensors and use them with WatchFlower!
-Checkout this [guide](docs/howtwo-custom-sensor.md) to learn more about the process.

 ### Screenshots